-645.755 Methods in Human-System Performance Measurement and Analysis $\widehat{\mathbf{m}}$
+645.755 Methods in Human-System Performance Measurement and Analysis m

-This course focuses on human-system performance measurement (HsPM) methods used to determine whether human-system requirements are met and whether the system's design provides effective and efficient human-system performance.
+This course focuses on human-systems performance measurement (HsPM) methods used to determine whether human-system requirements are met and if the system's design provides effective and efficient human-system performance.
 Students will gain knowledge of HsPM study design protocols, data collection tools and methods, analysis techniques and processes, and procedures required to execute studies with human participants.
 The course will provide students with an understanding of HsPM in the context of system design; workplace design; environment, safety, and occupational health; training; and maintenance.
 Students will be exposed to heuristic evaluations; modeling and simulation of human tasking, including tools for measuring physical limitations, cognitive load, and fatigue; and system testing with the human element.

-Instructor: Beecher
+Prerequisite(s): 645.662 Introduction to Systems Engineering.
+Instructor(s): Beecher, Whaley

-645.756 Metrics, Modeling, and Simulation for Systems Engineering 🏻 🏛
+645.756 Metrics, Modeling, and Simulation for Systems Engineering m

 This course takes an integrated, in-depth view of foundational statistical concepts, modeling, and simulation techniques.
-Knowledge of typical system-level key performance parameters and their stochastic characterization is critical to the systems engineering process as the basis for decision making from early system conceptualization through retirement.
-Relevant probability and statistics concepts are covered in the context of systems engineering decision points.
+Knowledge of typical system-level key performance parameters and their stochastic characterization is critical to the systems engineering process as the basis for decision-making from early system conceptualization through retirement.
+Relevant probability and statistics concepts are covered in context of SE decision points.
 Techniques in experimental design, data collection, analysis, and modeling of system metrics as a function of system use and environment are explored as they pertain to characterizing system, subsystem, and component performance.
-Finally, implementing models in analytic simulations to support requirements, design, upgrade, and replacement/retirement phases of the systems engineering process provides the systems engineer with a solid foundation for making and justifying difficult decisions.
+Finally, implementing models in analytic simulations to support requirements, design, upgrade, and replacement/retirement phases of the SE process provides the systems engineer with a solid foundation for making and justifying difficult decisions.

-Prerequisites: 645.662 Introduction to Systems Engineering, 645.667 Management of Systems Projects, and 645.767 System Conceptual Design.
+Prerequisite(s): 645.662 Introduction to Systems Engineering, 645.667 Management of Systems Projects, and 645.767 System Conceptual Design.